What Do Municipal Clerk Do?

-In 2016, there was an estimated number of 135,500 jobs in the United States for Municipal Clerk.
+There were about 135,500 jobs for Municipal Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Municipal Clerk by 2026.
 The BLS estimates 12,600 yearly job openings in this field.

 The states with the most job growth for Municipal Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.

 Do Municipal Clerks Make A Lot Of Money?